cody-scott/Glitch_MLS/README.md

+# Python and Nodejs

+Running both python (flask) and nodejs (express) in one app

+Python used for server and all processing work
+Nodejs is used for estimation of prices using turfjs

+## setup

 Get a service account token and grant that account access to your sheet

 save the contents of the service token in a file